HiSET Social Studies Study Guide: Geography

 Map Projections

 Because the Earth is a three-dimensional sphere, it is impossible to represent its features 100% accurately on a two-dimensional map.
-That’s why cartographers (e.g., map makers) must choose a two-dimensional projection with some level of distortion.
+That’s why cartographers (i.e. map makers) must choose a two-dimensional projection with some level of distortion.
 One of the most well-known is the Mercator Projection:

 Source: Strebe, CC BY-SA 3.0, via Wikimedia Commons